What can I do if a coach sexually abused my child?

-Extracurricular sports through a school, church, youth group, or civic organization are safely enjoyed by many children around the nation, but these programs can sometimes leave them vulnerable to sexual predation.
+Extracurricular sports through a school, church, youth group, or civic organization are safely enjoyed by many children around the nation, but these programs can sometimes leave them vulnerable to coach sexual abuse in these institutions.

 This can happen at any organized sporting team or group, such as a league or team for: